CurveDocs/curve-docs/docs/crvUSD/controller.md

 ### `collect_fees`
 !!! description "`Controller.collect_fees()`"

-    Function to collects all fees, including borrwing-based fees and AMM-based fees (if there are any).
+    Function to collects all fees, including borrowing-based fees and AMM-based fees (if there are any).
 Collected fees are sent to the `fee_receiver` specified in the [Factory](./factory/overview.md#fee-receiver).

     Emits: `CollectFees`